My Fellow Americans

 My Fellow Americans is a 1996 American political comedy film directed by Peter Segal.
 It stars Jack Lemmon and James Garner as feuding ex-presidents, with Dan Aykroyd, Lauren Bacall, Esther Rolle, John Heard, Wilford Brimley, Bradley Whitford, Everett McGill, and Jeff Yagher in supporting roles.
 The film is named after the sentence for the traditional opening of presidential addresses to the American people.

+My Fellow Americans was released by Warner Bros. on December 20, 1996.
+The film received mixed reviews from critics and grossed $22.3 million against a $21.5 million budget.

 Plot

 Republican senator Russell Kramer wins the presidential election, narrowly defeating archrival Democratic governor Matt Douglas.
 Four years later, Douglas wins a landslide victory over the now-incumbent Kramer.
 Another four years later, Kramer's former vice president, William Haney, defeats Douglas.
 Haney's vice president, Ted Matthews, is widely seen as an idiot, and becomes an embarrassment for the administration.
 Three more years later, Kramer is spending his time writing books and speaking at inconsequential functions, while Douglas is finishing his own book and getting divorced.

 Meanwhile, the Democratic Party learns about "Olympia", the codename for several bribes that defense contractor Charlie Reynolds paid Haney when he was vice president.
 DNC chairman Joe Hollis asks Douglas to investigate, offering the support of the Democrats for a presidential run in return for his help.
 Douglas accepts.
 Meanwhile, Haney and his Chief of Staff Carl Witnaur plot to frame Kramer for the scandal, despite Haney's private acknowledgment to Witnaur that Kramer had known nothing about it.
 When rumors begin to suggest that Kramer was involved in Olympia, he begins his own investigation.

 NSA agent Colonel Tanner has Reynolds assassinated when he attempts to tell Douglas the truth about Olympia.
 Kramer arrives at the scene to find Douglas with Reynolds' body.
 Before they can flee, Douglas and Kramer are forced to board Marine One by Tanner, who claims they will be taken to Camp David for their security at Haney's request.
 During the flight, Douglas realizes they are heading in the wrong direction.
 They force the pilots to land, disembarking just before the helicopter explodes.